InvestEngine review – is it the cheapest investment platform?

 Alternatives to InvestEngine

-For those who want to build their own DIY investment portfolio that contains investment trusts, unit trusts, ETFs or direct shares then Interactive Investor* and Hargreaves Lansdown* remain the market leaders, with both even offering their own ready-made income portfolios*.
+For those who want to build their own DIY investment portfolio that contains investment trusts, unit trusts, ETFs or direct shares then Interactive Investor* and Hargreaves Lansdown* remain the market leaders, with both even offering their own ready-made income portfolios* (an offering that InvestEngine dropped from its product range in February 2023).
 Furthermore, both give access to Junior ISAs, pensions and trading accounts.
 Hargreaves Lansdown even allows you to invest via a Lifetime ISA.
 In addition, Hargreaves Lansdown allows you to invest from as little as £1, but if you want to invest in funds then the minimum is £100 or £25 a month.

 If you want a service that provides a regulated off-the-shelf portfolio recommendation, with a performance track record then read our reviews of Nutmeg and Moneyfarm.